 ● Very safe – although cycling is a strenuous activity, and your clientele will be dripping sweat and gasping for air, the injury risks are minimal.
 Plus, cycling is famous for being low-impact and joint-friendly.
 That means that even overweight clients, as well as those with bad knees and ankles, can enjoy the benefits of studio cycling.
 Also, cycling is extremely simple to perform, and you won’t have to teach your clients how to execute proper form.
 All you need to do is to adjust their spin bicycle seat and handlebar height and give them a few tips, and your clients will be good to go.

 ● Incredibly fun – spin cycling classes are all about syncing with the music, which is very fun.
 However, because you as a coach are cycling too, you won’t have to learn fancy and complicated choreographies as you see in some other classes, which will make your job a bit easier.

 While studio cycling might seem like something you don’t need training for, that is not the case.
 You need to learn how to structure your workouts, sync them with music, and keep your clientele engaged and enjoying the class.

 T2 Fitness offers a dedicated studio cycling CPD (Continuous Professional Development) course.
+As well as an online studio cycling course.
 By the time you finish it (and it only takes a day), you will learn how to create your own studio cycling workouts that will be one of a kind, energetic and fun, but also safe.
 This will keep clients wanting to come back to your classes, which certainly gets unnoticed by gym managers.